 A seminar that examines the history of diplomacy and foreign relations in the East Asian political arena.
 Topics vary but may include such issues as the Chinese tradition of tributary relationships, the role of militarism in Japanese diplomacy, and the impact of Western imperialism on Asian politics.
-Pre: Graduate standing.

-(3) War and Society in Wilhelmine Germany, 1871-1918
+Seminar: War and Society in Wilhelmine Germany, 1871-1918